dls-controls/tristan-detector/docs/_sources/installation.rst.txt

 ----------------------

-Installation from source requires several tools and external packages to be available as well as the building and installation of three Odin and Eiger specific software packages.
+Installation from source requires several tools and external packages to be available as well as the building and installation of three Odin and Tristan specific software packages.
 This guide assumes the the installation is taking place on a CentOS 7 (or RHEL 7) operating system.
 The source can also be built for other operating systems;
 any operating system specific package installation commands should simply be replaced with